antistatique/github/README.md

 # :octocat: Github
-This repository is a model for any new Antistatique repository.
+This repository is the centralized Antistatique's Github configuration.

 ## Import issue labels